Cut the 2 ½ lbs of beef chuck roast into 1-inch cubes. Discard the fat but fat marbelized in the meat should be kept for flavor.

 Add 2 cups of chopped yellow onion and 1 cup chopped celery to the frying pan along with a bit more olive oil if needed.
 Cook 1-2 minutes, until onions turn translucent.
 Stir in the 4 minced garlic cloves and cook 1 more minute.
 Add to the slow cooker along with any brown bits stuck on the bottom of the pan (for flavor).

-Add these other ingredients to the slow cooker: 4 cups beef broth, 1 cup red wine (or 1 extra cup beef broth), 1 lb quartered baby potatoes, 4 chopped carrots, 6 oz tomato paste, 2 tablespoon worcestershire sauce, ½ teaspoon italian seasoning, 3 bay leaves, ½ teaspoon salt, ¼ teaspoon black pepper.
+Add these other ingredients to the slow cooker: 4 cups beef broth, 1 cup red wine (or 1 extra cup beef broth), 1 lb quartered baby potatoes, 4 chopped carrots, 6 oz tomato paste, 2 Tbsp worcestershire sauce, ½ tsp italian seasoning, 3 bay leaves, ½ tsp salt, ¼ tsp black pepper.

 Stir everything together and cook on low 7 ½ -8 hrs or high 3 ½ - 4 hrs.
 Check doneness by poking potatoes and carrots with a fork.